From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Abstract

 \section{Abstract}

 Achieving agreement among distributed parties is a fundamental task in modern systems, underpinning applications such as consensus in blockchains, coordination in cloud infrastructure, and fault tolerance in critical services.
-However, this task can be communication-intensive, often requiring a large number of messages to be exchanged, especially in the presence of Byzantine faults, making efficiency a central challenge in the design of practical agreement protocols.
+However, this task can be intensive, often requiring a large number of messages to be exchanged as well as many rounds of communications, especially in the presence of Byzantine faults.
+This makes efficiency a central challenge in the design of practical agreement protocols.

-In this paper, we study the problem of Strong Byzantine Agreement and establish tight upper and lower bounds on communication complexity, parameterized by the actual number of Byzantine faults.
-Specifically, for a system of \(n\) parties tolerating up to \(t\) Byzantine faults, out of which only \(f \leq t\) are actually faulty, we obtain the following results:
+In this paper, we study the problem of Binary Agreement and give protocols that are simultaneously optimal in both message and round complexity, parameterized by the \emph{actual} number of Byzantine faults.
+In contrast to previous works, we demonstrate that optimal message complexity can be achieved without sacrificing latency.
+Concretely, for a system of \(n\) parties tolerating up to \(t\) Byzantine faults, out of which only \(f \leq t\) are actually faulty, we give the following results:

-In the partially synchronous setting, we present the first Byzantine Agreement protocol that achieves \emph{adaptive} communication complexity of \(\mathcal{O}(n + t \cdot f)\) words, which is asymptotically optimal.
-Our protocol has an optimal resilience of \(t < n/3\).

-In the asynchronous setting, we prove a lower bound of \(\Omega(n + t^2)\) on the expected number of messages, and design an almost matching protocol with an optimal resilience that solves agreement with \(\mathcal{O}((n + t^2)\cdot \log n)\) words.
-Our main technical contribution in the asynchronous setting is the utilization of a bipartite expander graph that allows for low-cost information dissemination.
+\begin{itemize} \item When $t = \Omega(n)$, in the synchronous (resp. partially synchronous) setting, with optimal resiliency $t < n/2$ (resp. $t < n/3$), we describe a deterministic protocol with optimal communication complexity $\mathcal{O}(n \cdot (f+1))$ and optimal round complexity $\mathcal{O}(f + 1)$. \item Building upon this previous result, when $t = o(n)$, for both the synchronous and partially synchronous setting, we describe a deterministic protocol with near-optimal communication complexity $\widetilde{\mathcal{O}}(n + t\cdot f)$ and near-optimal round complexity $\widetilde{\mathcal{O}}(f+1)$.
+Our approach relies on a novel use of dispersers to efficiently disseminate a value. \item For the asynchronous setting, we show a $\Omega(n + t^2)$ lower bound in expectation and provide a randomized protocol with near-optimal $\widetilde{\mathcal{O}}(n + t^2)$ communication complexity and $\mathcal{O}(1)$ round complexity in expectation. \end{itemize}

 \pagenumbering{arabic}